toslali-ibm/llm-d-benchmark/docs/lifecycle.md

 ```

 > [!NOTE]
-> Each individual "step file" is named in a way that briefly describes each one the multiple steps required for a full deployment.
+> Each individual "step file" is named in a way that briefly describes each one the multiple steps required for a full standup.

 > [!TIP]
-> Steps 0-5 can be considered "preparation" and can be skipped in most deployments.
+> Steps 0-5 can be considered "preparation" and can be skipped in most standups.

 #### to dry-run